ductuanhoang/AnyWave_Ver_01/README.md

-# AnyWave smart device heath
+# AnyWave smart health equipment

 This project will control piezo and pwm